Lord of the arcade: Gamers to clash in cityLord of the arcade: Gamers to clash in city

 Gaming, he adds, is far from being a nerdy pursuit, and plenty of multi-tasking and stamina is required.
 “These are people whose fingers move faster than you can see – they’re not the fat boy in the basement with big glasses!

-“These are guys whose left fingers are on the keyboard doing one thing, whose right hand is on a mouse doing something else, and whose eyes are not blinking for at least three-and-a-half minutes in a row to make sure he doesn’t miss a second of anything.”
+“These are guys whose left fingers are on the keyboard doing one thing, whose right hand is on a mouse doing something else, and whose eyes are not blinking for at least three-and-a-half minutes to make sure he doesn’t miss a second of anything.”

-Also, on the finale day, there’s a chance for visitors to take part in a ‘cosplay’ (that’s costume play for the uninitiated), where people dress up as characters from comics, video games, or those Japanese staples, manga, and anime.
+Also, on the finale day, visitors can participate in a ‘cosplay’ (that’s a costume play for the uninitiated), where they dress up as characters from comics, video games, or Japanese staples, manga, and anime.
 It’s time for this subculture to take the limelight.

 You might also like